Ontario Line: Ontario Line

-In a surprise announcement in April 2019, the Ontario government presented the Ontario Line proposal, which at that time appeared to incorporate much of the routing and many of the station locations of the Relief Line.
+In a surprise announcement in April 2019, the Ontario government under Premier Doug Ford presented the Ontario Line proposal, which at that time appeared to incorporate much of the routing and many of the station locations of the Relief Line.
 Unlike the city's design, the Ontario Line would be a "standalone" line, one that would use lighter rolling stock and shorter trainsets than the Toronto Transit Commission's existing subway lines.
 Members of Toronto City Council expressed their concerns that the new line would set back the delivery of rapid transit and potentially waste money the city had already spent on the Relief Line's design.

 Metrolinx prepared the plan for the Ontario Line in just three months based on a proposal by transit consultant Michael Schabas.
 Metrolinx hired Schabas in December 2018 to lead a team to transform the Relief Line plans into the Ontario Line.
 Schabas supported using lighter metro vehicles such as those used in London's Docklands Light Railway, as such vehicles were deemed more suitable for steeper grades and elevated structures.
 A draft plan was ready by January 31, 2019.
 Doug Ford approved the plan after a February 26 presentation.
-Metrolinx kept the project a secret until the government chose to announce it on April 10.
+Metrolinx did not disclose details of the project until the government chose to announce it on April 10.

-As initially announced in April 2019, the route of the Ontario Line seemed to follow much of the route of the Relief Line, beginning at Exhibition Place, travelling northeast to King and Bathurst Streets, then northeast to Spadina Avenue and Queen Street.
+As initially announced in April 2019, the route of the Ontario Line seemed to follow much of the route of the Relief Line, beginning either at Exhibition Place or Ontario Place, travelling northeast to King and Bathurst Streets, then northeast to Spadina Avenue and Queen Street.
 It then proceeded eastward through downtown along Queen Street before turning southeast in the area of Parliament Street south to Eastern Avenue.
-The line had one station on King Street and Sumach Street, then made an east–west crossing of the Lower Don River to a station at Broadview and Eastern Avenue.
+The line had one station on King Street and Sumach Street, then made an east–west crossing of the Lower Don River to a station at Broadview and Eastern Avenues.
 The line proceeded northeast to Pape Avenue and Danforth Avenue and continued north along Pape Avenue, making a north–south crossing of the Don River to the Thorncliffe Park neighbourhood.
 The line continued northeast along Don Mills Road to terminate at Don Mills Road and Eglinton Avenue.